 Artist making live performance, sound and moving image art work, often in collaboration with other artists, people and places.

-A particular interest in public space, where people and everyday life are in circulation.
-Parks, streets and gardens.
-Visitors, guests, encounters.
-Conversation and exchange.
-And what is produced can be a video, sound work, a presentation or live event, a band, a collection.
+A particular interest in public space, where people and everyday life are in circulation: parks, streets; visitors, guests, meetings; conversation and exchange.
+And art work is produced across form: moving image, sound work, presentation or live event, a band, a collection.

 Initiating and producing both individual work and collaborative projects with other artists, I have over 30 years of professional experience as an artist, producer and project manager, working in a diversity of contexts with people across age and background.
 I've made work for and with gardens, museums, festivals, historic houses, educational environments, care homes and fields.

-Commissioners include: Gob Squad (Berlin), Battersea Arts Centre, Cambridge Junction, b-side multimedia arts, You & Your Work Bristol, Dorset AONB, Somerset Wildlife Trust, Earth Festival 2012, Mottisfont Abbey, ANTI Festival Finland, Somerset Art Works, PVA Medialab, Bridport Arts Centre, Aune Head Arts, alongside other self-initiated Arts Council England funded projects.
+Commissioners include: Gob Squad (Berlin), Battersea Arts Centre, Cambridge Junction, b-side multimedia arts, Arts Development Company Dorset, You & Your Work Bristol, Dorset AONB, Somerset Wildlife Trust, Earth Festival 2012, Mottisfont Abbey, ANTI Festival Finland, Somerset Art Works, PVA Medialab, Bridport Arts Centre, Aune Head Arts, alongside other self-initiated Arts Council England funded projects.

 Teaching and lecturing includes Associate Lecturer in Performance at Dartington College of Arts (2001-2010), Visiting Lecturer at RHUL, Roehampton and Falmouth Universities (2010-16).

-Based in London and Somerset, I’ve worked on projects across the UK and internationally in Republic of Georgia, Russia, Cameroon, USA, Finland and Germany.
+Based in Frome, Somerset, I’ve worked on projects across the UK and internationally in Republic of Georgia, Russia, Cameroon, USA, Finland and Germany.

 Inquilines: a blog and research project around art and nature.